microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/moduleDetection.md

 ---
-display: "moduleDetection"
+display: "Module Detection"
 oneline: "Control what method is used to detect the whether a JS file is a module."
 ---

 There are three choices:

 - `"auto"` (default) - TypeScript will not only look for import and export statements, but it will also check whether the `"type"` field in a `package.json` is set to `"module"` when running with [`module`](#module): `nodenext` or `node16`, and check whether the current file is a JSX file when running under [`jsx`](#jsx):  `react-jsx`.